PrefectHQ/prefect/docs/tutorial/deployments.md

 Before you build your first deployment, its helpful to understand how Prefect configures flow run infrastrucuture.
 This means setting up a work pool and a worker to enable **your flows** to run on **your infrastructure**.

 ## Why Workpools and Workers
-Easily running Prefect flows locally is great for testing and development purposes.
-But for production settings, Prefect provides you with the worker and work pool concepts to allow you to run flows in the environments best suited to their execution.
+Running Prefect flows locally is great for testing and development purposes.
+But for production settings, Prefect work pools and workers allow you to run flows in the environments best suited to their execution.

-Workers and work pools bridge the Prefect orchestration layer with the infrastructure the actual flows need to be executed on.
+Workers and work pools bridge the Prefect orchestration layer with the infrastructure the flows are actually executed on.

-You can configure work pools within the Prefect UI or server.
+You can configure work pools within the Prefect UI.
 They prioritize the flows and respond to polling from the worker.
-Workers are light-weight, pieces of infrastructure where flows get executed.
+Workers are light-weight processes that run in the environment where flows are executed.

 **Work Pools:**

 - Organize the flows for your worker to pick up and execute.
 - Describe the ephemeral infrastructure configuration that the worker will create for each flow run.
-- They prioritize the flows and respond to polling from its worker.
+- Prioritize the flows and respond to polling from its worker.

 ```mermaid
 graph TD;